thoughtspot/thoughtspot.github.io/_admin/system-monitor/data.md

  ![]({{ site.baseurl }}/images/control_center_data.png "Partial view of the **System Health** center: Data")

- You can click on a column name to sort by table name.
+ You can click a column name to sort by table name.
 This table information is based on an underlying system data, you can present it or copy the link, but you cannot access the underlying query.